badsyntax/mailinabox-api-py/docs/SystemApi.md

 # **get_system_status**
 > SystemStatusResponse get_system_status()

-Retrieve system status.
+Get system status

 Returns an array of statuses which can include headings.

 ### Example